Flu Symptoms, Causes, and Risk Factors

 - Get prompt medical attention if you develop flu symptoms

 - Keep your distance when you're sick or if you're around someone who is sick.

 When to See Your Doctor

 For your yearly flu shot.
 Everyone 6 months and older should visit a healthcare provider every year to get a flu vaccine.
 The best time to go is soon after the vaccine becomes available in the fall.

 If you develop flu symptoms.
-If you do get sick, it is important for you to call your doctor as soon as possible to receive prompt treatment with antivirals—especially if you are high risk for complications.
+If you do get sick, it is important for you to call your doctor as soon as possible to receive prompt treatment with antivirals—especially if you are at high risk for complications.
 Antivirals can be effective in reducing the severity of flu and the duration of the disease.

 For flu complications.
 Pneumonia can be caused by the flu virus or by bacteria that get into the lungs when the body's defense system is weakened by the flu.
 See a doctor if you: